OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/media-services/media-services-dotnet-creating-live-encoder-enabled-channel.md

             IChannel channel = CreateAndStartChannel();

-            // The channel's input endpoint:
+            // hello channel's input endpoint:
             string ingestUrl = channel.Input.Endpoints.FirstOrDefault().Url.ToString();

             Console.WriteLine("Intest URL: {0}", ingestUrl);

-            // Use the previewEndpoint to preview and verify
+            // Use hello previewEndpoint toopreview and verify
-            // that the input from the encoder is actually reaching the Channel. string previewEndpoint = channel.Preview.Endpoints.FirstOrDefault().Url.ToString();
+            // that hello input from hello encoder is actually reaching hello Channel. string previewEndpoint = channel.Preview.Endpoints.FirstOrDefault().Url.ToString();

             Console.WriteLine("Preview URL: {0}", previewEndpoint);

-            // When Live Encoding is enabled, you can now get a preview of the live feed as it reaches the Channel.
+            // When Live Encoding is enabled, you can now get a preview of hello live feed as it reaches hello Channel.
-            // This can be a valuable tool to check whether your live feed is actually reaching the Channel.
+            // This can be a valuable tool toocheck whether your live feed is actually reaching hello Channel.
-            // The thumbnail is exposed via the same end-point as the Channel Preview URL. string thumbnailUri = new UriBuilder
+            // hello thumbnail is exposed via hello same end-point as hello Channel Preview URL. string thumbnailUri = new UriBuilder
             {
             Scheme = Uri.UriSchemeHttps,